 Mr. Morgan has always been active in his community.
 He has served as Chairman of the Board of the Mendel Art Gallery, and also as a board member on the Mendel Art Gallery Foundation and the Saskatchewan Jazz Festival.
 In addition, he has volunteered for numerous organizations including: Junior Achievement, the Food Bank, Alzheimer's, the Red Cross and the United Way.
 He has been active with the Retinitis Pigmentosa Research Foundation and, was the founding president of the National Ride for Sight campaign, a charity that has raised more than $1 million per year.
 Mr. Morgan has also participated in the Saskatchewan Association for Community Living's "Adopt-an-MLA Program".

-Mr. Morgan and his wife, Sandy, are longtime residents in the Lakeridge area of Saskatoon.
+Mr. Morgan and his wife, Sandy, are residents in the Rosewood area of Saskatoon.